BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2exercises1-5-14.md

 <pre>
 box.add(0, 0);
 </pre>
-Without writing any code, type your *estimated* new X location, new Y location, new width, and new height. *Your estimate CAN be inaccurate.*
+Print your *predicted* new X location, new Y location, new width, and new height. *NOTE: Your prediction CAN be inaccurate.*

 Write a program that will...

-  1. Print your estimated X location for the final box
+  1. Print your predicted X location for the final box
-  1. Print your estimated Y location for the final box
+  1. Print your predicted Y location for the final box
-  1. Print your estimated width for the final box
+  1. Print your predicted width for the final box
-  1. Print your estimated height for the final box
+  1. Print your predicted height for the final box
   1. Instantiate a rectangle at 5, 10 that is 20 wide and 30 tall
   1. Add the point 0, 0 to the rectangle
   1. Print the actual X location (using the getX method) of the final box